 History Alive Program for 4th and 5th Grade Students

-The Enfield Shaker Museum invites your fourth and fifth grade classes for an experiential visit to the Museum as part of their study of regional and U.S. history.
-This is the sixth year we have offered this exciting opportunity to bring the “History Alive Program” to local students.
+Enfield Shaker Museum invites your fourth and fifth grade classes for an experiential visit to the Museum as part of their study of regional and U.S. history.
+This is the eighth year we have offered this exciting opportunity to bring the “History Alive Program” to local students.

 The Enfield, NH Shakers lived and prospered in Enfield from the 1780s until 1923.
 Many of their buildings still exist and are now part of the Enfield Shaker Museum.
 At one time, the “Great Stone Dwelling” was the tallest building north of Boston!